GClarte/PhylogenyFromMatrices/README.md

 - The other files corresponds to other subparts of the dataset, most of which were not presented
 - NJ.R computes raw representations of the initial dataset

+On the Je languages:
+- GenericTemplate_Je.R runs the simulations.
+The output of the study is stored in the AnalysisJeLanguages nexus files.
+- The dataset is stored in je_languages_modified.csv

 # Using the code

 Everything is described in the GiveATry.R file, we did not include the data importation part, as this can be quite dependent on the datasets.